DragonL57/gem-assist-linux/README.md

 ## 📝 License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is a fork of the original [gem-assist](https://github.com/Fus3n/gem-assist) by Fus3n, with significant modifications and improvements by DragonL57.
+It is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Known Issues